globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team2.md

 image:

-focus: India
+focus: South and Southeast Asia

 expertise:
-  - This
-  - That
+  - Risk assessment, measurement and collaboration

 organizations:
-  - The other thing
-  - Free cotton candy
+  - BRAC USA
 ---
 The description goes here as the content.